arobert2/70-483/README.md

 This will output:
 FirstSecond
 SecondFirst
-The last variable in Func is na out variable which means it updataes the variable a scope above that was passed to it.
+The last variable in Func is an out variable which means it updataes the variable a scope above that was passed to it.
 It also returns a what ever type you have set.
 The first call prints the return, but at the same time it updates inputoutput.
 This allows the second console.writeline code to print SecondFirst instead of just Second.